-ESG rating methodology
+Internal ESG rating methodology

-The internal rating consists in the first half of SCOR Investment Partners' "SUST & ABLE" methodology, which includes the ESG rating of issuers (SUST), and the engagement with issuers (& Able).
+The internal rating consists in the first half of SCOR Investment Partners' "SUST & ABLE" methodology, which includes the ESG rating of issuers (SUST), and the engagement with issuers (ABLE).
 The internal rating relies on four dimensions:

-- the State dimension, provided by ISS ESG.
-Local jurisdictions define the fundamental standards for issuers' sustainable management, as well as reflect the overall level of development of ESG performance.
-The country rating allows the Sustainable Investment Team to assess the general background of the issuer as well as its performance in the long term. - the Universal dimension consists in the assessment of universal ESG criteria from four dimensions (General, Environment, Social, Governance), and which are general and common for all issuers.
+• the State dimension is a country rating provided by ISS ESG.
+It is an evaluation of a country's ESG performance based on the environmental, social and governance data, such as level of corruption, type of political system, child labor, freedom of association, human rights, biodiversity, climate strategy ...The country rating allows the Sustainable Investment Team to assess the general background of the issuer

+- the Universal dimension consists in the assessment of universal ESG criteria from four dimensions (General, Environment, Social, Governance), and which are general and common for all issuers.
 The universal evaluation provides the Sustainable Investment Team with an integral view of the issuer. - the Sectoral dimension is a closer examination of an issuer's material issues depending on its sector.
-The sectoral assessment, whose framework is defined by SASB, focuses on the industry-specific, high-relevant topics and allows the Sustainable Investment Team to deliver a tailored and in-depth research of the issuer. - the Threat Dimension is the supplementary assessment of controversies, as they reveal the misconducts and therefore the potential ESG risk of an issuer.
-The controversy analysis can lead to an adjustment of the rating and ensures the objectivity of rating.
-This analysis is based on five different topics for all issuers internally graded: Human Rights, Labour Rights, Environmental Protection, Business Ethics and Taxes, and Consumer Protection.
+The sectoral assessment, whose framework is defined by SASB, focuses on the industry-specific, high-relevant topics and allows the Sustainable Investment Team to deliver a tailored and in-depth research of the issuer. - the Threat Dimension is to complete the evaluation.
+A controversy assessment is carried out for all the internally rated issuers.
+The controversies reveal an issuer's misconducts and reflect its potential ESG risks.
+The final rating of issuer is adjusted accordingly.